 The Trustees meet regularly [currently every 3 months] to consider grant applications which are put before them by the secretariat.
 These are then considered and approved, deferred or rejected.
-The SAC secretariat checks the actual applications before they are put to the board to ensure that all the requirements in any application have been properly met.
+The SAC secretariat checks the actual applications before they are put to the board to ensure that all the requirements in any application have been properly met and this includes but is not exhaustive to current constitution, bank account in organisations name, match funding secured, permissions and ownerships in place, equality and protection policies and estimates or preferred quotes.
 It is usual to have a member of the secretariat present at each Trustees meeting to advise on individual applications and protocol, generally.
 Similarly the board employs a minute taking secretary during each meeting.